 bright box gallery is the gallery space curated by bright designlab, featuring a rotating selection of artists.
 Sharing a space with our design studio, the gallery's hours are Monday - Friday, 9am-5pm.
-We often have extended evening hours on the first Thursday of each month during the Pearl District’s First Thursday art walk event.
+We often have extended evening hours on the first Thursday of each month during the Pearl District’s First Thursday art walk event, check our Instagram for updates (@brightdesignlab).
 The gallery is located at 404 NW 10th Ave, Ste.
 101, in Portland, Oregon.

 Paintings by comic book artist Tara Booth.